 Phase Topics Guiding questions Challenges & obstacles Success factors & opportunities Weaknesses & gaps Feasibility / risk assessment study What studies needed to be undertaken?
-What recommenda- tions can you provide?
-Feasibility of the route Good video and pictures guarantee a successful preparation Changes between first recordings and final programming can be problematic PREPARATION AND PLANNING Route and technical definition: infrastructure, connectivity, supervision Please consider route selection and preparation, and all the technical set up plans and operational requirements No problems with route selection with the partners Infrastructure has to be set up once, connectivity was given (4G and GNSS for a better GPS signal), supervision via NAVYA and an own dashboard with the KPI Looking out for possible problems for the authorization (e.g. roads with a speed limit above 50 km/h should be avoided.
+What recommendations can you provide?
+Feasibility of the route Good video and pictures guarantee a successful preparation Changes between first recordings and final programming can be problematic AND connectivit technical Please consider route selection and preparation, and all the technical set up plans and operational requirements No problems with route selection with the partners Infrastructure has to be set up once, connectivity was given (4G and GNSS for a better GPS signal), supervision via NAVYA and an own dashboard with the KPI Looking out for possible problems for the authorization (e.g. roads with a speed limit above 50 km/h should be avoided.
 30 km/h would be perfect.
 Avoid national roads because road authority needs long time for authorization) finding a location for the GNSS antenna could be difficult Changes for the route afterwards generate extra costs for remapping Temporary changes can affect the mapping (vegetation, construction sites) Local commitment / responsibilities Financial planning Were there challenges in assuring local commitment?
 Why?
 How did you assign responsibilities/tasks among involved actors?
 Convincing cities/companies to invest money for a project that might not operate every day and where one cannot foresee the success Road safety, zero emission etc. Can convince them and be part of testing the technology of the future One city quit the R2A-project before the start because they had to put up warnings signs and reduce the speed limit to 30 km/h.
 It was too much work for them.

-Vehicle and How did you handle the Sales-Lentz already had Everything depends on the operation vehicle and operation shuttles from another manufacturer because procurement procurement? project.
-2 were paid via without it, the shuttles are procurement procurement.
-AVENUE, 2 were bought not running.
-Software from NAVYA.
-Operation problems need to be solved The general homologation of • the vehicle took about one by the manufacturer and can year but only has to be done delay or stop the local service once. of the shuttle (this time PROCUREMENT cannot be invoiced to the AND LEGAL customer) REGULATIONS Legal Were there any Authorization from different The authorization of the requirements, unexpected parties (ministry, city, road authorization, even before Ministry has to be done every permits requirements?
-What were the main authority) can take a lot of contract signing with year, as long as the vehicles time and mostly are handled partners are not approved for challenges to consider? one after the other and not at "normal" road traffic. consider? the same time Bring EVERY authority and partner at a round table and discuss the timeline and prioritize the authorization!
-Stakeholder How did the Cities and Companies are NAVYA is more an investor as mapping and stakeholder more partners than a stakeholder because it engagement identification and stakeholders because they seems they are not CITIZEN AND engagement work? are actively participating in interested in working improving the service not together with but just for the STAKEHOLDER only for themselves but for owner of the shuttles.
-Every PARTICIPATION the operator is providing a lot of employees/inhabitants/gues data with the running ts/tourist shuttles but has to pay for every little service.
+Vehicle and operation procurement How did you handle the vehicle and operation procurement?
+Sales-Lentz already had shuttles from another project.
+2 were paid via AVENUE, 2 were bought from NAVYA.
+Operation The general homologation of Everything depends on the manufacturer because without it, the shuttles are not running.
+Software problems need to be solved by the manufacturer and can PROCUREMENT AND LEGAL the vehicle took about one year but only has to be done once. delay or stop the local service of the shuttle (this time cannot be invoiced to the customer) REGULATIONS Legal requirements, permits Were there any unexpected requirements?
+What were the main challenges to consider?
+Authorization from different parties (ministry, city, road authority) can take a lot of time and mostly are handled one after the other and not at the same time Start ASAP to ask for authorization, even before contract signing with partners The authorization of the Ministry has to be done every year, as long as the vehicles are not approved for "normal" road traffic.
+Bring EVERY authority and partner at a round table and discuss the timeline and prioritize the authorization!
+CITIZEN AND STAKEHOLDER PARTICIPATION Stakeholder mapping and engagement How did the stakeholder identification and engagement work?
+Cities and Companies are more partners than stakeholders because they are actively participating in improving the service not only for themselves but for the employees/inhabitants/gues ts/tourist NAVYA is more an investor as a stakeholder because it seems they are not interested in working together with but just for the owner of the shuttles.
+Every operator is providing a lot of data with the running shuttles but has to pay for every little service.